-The increase in the use of smart phones and other mobile devices incorporating a camera, coupled with the increase in the amount of mobile applications like Snapchat (and other social media platforms) accessible through smart phones and other mobile devices, has made photographers and publishers of us all.
+The increase in the use of smartphones and other mobile devices incorporating a camera, coupled with the increase in the number of mobile applications like Snapchat (and other social media platforms) accessible through smartphones and other mobile devices, has made photographers and publishers of us all.
 It is important, therefore, for everyday users to recognise that a simple act such as screenshotting an image, may potentially have significant legal implications.

 Briffa advises on copyright protection and infringement and all other aspects of intellectual property law.